Q: Can you provide references from past GMAT students?

 A: Good question.
 If you’re writing a bunch of essays for an MBA application, you want to make sure that you write your essays in a consistent style.
 We make sure that my suggestions for improvement do not disrupt the natural flow and voice in your writing, even if we need to make major changes to your essays.
 Other admissions consulting services may handle things differently, but we take extreme care to respect your authorship when making changes to your MBA essays.

 Q: Will you write my MBA application essays for me?

 A: No, never, not at any price.

-I regularly receive these requests, and find them insulting and unethical.
-I provide editing services, admissions advice, and general guidance regarding your candidacy for MBA programs.
-I’m really not into plagiarism, and I think it’s pretty lame to put your own name on somebody else’s writing.
+We often receive these requests, and find them insulting and unethical.
+We provide editing services, admissions advice, and general guidance regarding your candidacy for MBA programs.
+We’re really not into plagiarism, and we think it’s pretty lame to put your own name on somebody else’s writing.
 If you want an MBA admissions consultant to write your MBA essay for you, please find somebody else.

-Q: Can I see your official GMAT score report?
+Q: Whoa… a perfect 800?
+Is that real?
+Can I see your official GMAT score report?

-A: Sure, no problem… though I hope we can all agree that a perfect GMAT score does not, by itself, guarantee that anybody is a good GMAT tutor.
-On my most recent attempt at the GMAT on July 13, 2011, I earned a perfect 800, and the official score report is on my bookshelf for anybody who wants to see it.
+A: Sure, no problem… though we can hopefully all agree that a perfect GMAT score does not, by itself, guarantee that anybody is a good GMAT tutor.
+On Charles’s most recent attempt at the GMAT on July 13, 2011, he earned a perfect 800, and the official GMAT score report is available for anybody who wants to see it.